-Let me show you how to build storage shed walls the best way and the right way.
+Let me show you how to frame shed walls with the building process I have always used..

-You can use the surface of your shed floor to build your front wall, back wall, and side walls.
+You can use the surface of your storage shed floor to build your front wall, back wall, and side walls.

 It is a good idea to have a 2x4 already nailed onto your wall that you can use for nailing to your floor to keep your wall in place while you nail the bottom plate to the floor using galvanized 16d box nail.
 Nail by each wall stud into your floor joists making sure that your wall ends line up with the edges of your floor.